Minor in Music Industry

 Apply

 Any undergraduate student studying at the University of Miami may pursue a Minor in Music Industry at the Frost School of Music.
 Students must have a strong passion for music, but do not need to be musicians/vocalists or pass an audition.
-Students pursuing the Minor are required to take our music industry overview course and music copyright course, and then choose from several additional courses that we offer to complete the remaining requirements.
-More detailed information about the program curriculum can be found in the Academic Bulletin.
+Detailed information about the program curriculum can be found in the Academic Bulletin.

-Music industry students, including those pursuing the Minor, are encouraged to participate in all of the extra-curricular activities that we have available, including internships, participating in student-run enterprises, and getting involved with various music industry-focused student organizations.
+Music industry students, including those pursuing the Minor, are encouraged to participate in all of the extra-curricular activities that we have available, including internships (managed via the Toppel Career Center), participating in student-run enterprises, and getting involved with various music industry-focused student organizations.
 More information about these opportunities can be found under the Student Life tab on our website.

 A minor in music business is a program available to any undergraduate in the school.
 This minor is a great option for those interested in music business, but whose primary course of study is in another area.
 Though many music business minors have a major that is, in some way, music-related, you do not need to already be part of the Frost School to complete the minor.